to-sora/EaseScrap/Readme.md

 There are two classes involved in this process: "Controller" and "Demo".
 The "Controller" class is responsible for managing the threading operations and db manage, while the "Demo" class handles the extraction of text and the filtering of links from the scraped data which is ina function called by "Controller"

 This project is a demo of how to use a Python script to do webscrap with  fault tolerance.
+Current there is no package provide, user can start from demo.py

 ## Installation